svsamsonov/ex2mcmc_new/README.md

-# Local-Global MCMC kernels: the bost of both worlds (NeurIPS 2022) [[Paper]](https://proceedings.neurips.cc/paper_files/paper/2022/hash/21c86d5b10cdc28664ccdadf0a29065a-Abstract-Conference.html)
+# Ex2MCMC: Local-Global MCMC kernels: the bost of both worlds (NeurIPS 2022) [[Paper]](https://proceedings.neurips.cc/paper_files/paper/2022/hash/21c86d5b10cdc28664ccdadf0a29065a-Abstract-Conference.html)

 [[ArXiv]](https://arxiv.org/abs/2111.02702)

 Authors: Sergey Samsonov, Evgeny Lagutin, Marylou Gabrié, Alain Durmus, Alexey Naumov, Eric Moulines.

-> **Abstract:** *In the present paper we study an Explore-Exploit Markov chain Monte Carlo strategy (Ex<sup>2</sup>MCMC) that combines local and global samplers showing that it enjoys the advantages of both approaches.
-We prove V-uniform geometric ergodicity of Ex<sup>2</sup>MCMC without requiring a uniform adaptation of the global sampler to the target distribution.
+> **Abstract:** *In the present paper we study an Explore-Exploit Markov chain Monte Carlo strategy (Ex2MCMC) that combines local and global samplers showing that it enjoys the advantages of both approaches.
+We prove V-uniform geometric ergodicity of Ex2MCMC without requiring a uniform adaptation of the global sampler to the target distribution.
 We also compute explicit bounds on the mixing rate of the Explore-Exploit strategy under realistic conditions.
-Moreover, we also analyze an adaptive version of the strategy (FlEx<sup>2</sup>MCMC) where a normalizing flow is trained while sampling to serve as a proposal for global moves.
-We illustrate the efficiency of Ex<sup>2</sup>MCMC and its adaptive version on classical sampling benchmarks as well as in sampling high-dimensional distributions defined by Generative Adversarial Networks seen as Energy Based Models.*
+Moreover, we also analyze an adaptive version of the strategy (FlEx2MCMC) where a normalizing flow is trained while sampling to serve as a proposal for global moves.
+We illustrate the efficiency of Ex2MCMC and its adaptive version on classical sampling benchmarks as well as in sampling high-dimensional distributions defined by Generative Adversarial Networks seen as Energy Based Models.*
 >
 <!-- This repository contains Python code to reproduce experiments from [**Local-Global MCMC kernels: the bost of both worlds**](https://proceedings.neurips.cc/paper_files/paper/2022/hash/21c86d5b10cdc28664ccdadf0a29065a-Abstract-Conference.html) (NeurIPS'22). -->

-- [Local-Global MCMC kernels: the bost of both worlds (NeurIPS 2022) \[Paper\]](#local-global-mcmc-kernels-the-bost-of-both-worlds-neurips-2022-paper)
+- [Ex2MCMC: Local-Global MCMC kernels: the bost of both worlds (NeurIPS 2022) \[Paper\]](#local-global-mcmc-kernels-the-bost-of-both-worlds-neurips-2022-paper)
   - [Single chain mixing](#single-chain-mixing)
   - [Sampling from GAN as Energy-Based Models with MCMC](#sampling-from-gan-as-energy-based-models-with-mcmc)
   - [Algorithms](#algorithms)